laravel-enso/enso/README.md

 - Beautiful email notifications, that can published and customized to your heart's desire
 - Automatic breadcrumbs generation
 - Application-wide timestamp formatting customization through the configuration file
+- Separate front-end state support, so that it's easier to keep your application's logic and data separated from enso's
+- Optimistic concurrency control with versioning, via the [Versioning](https://github.com/laravel-enso/Versioning) package
 - many more helpers and hidden gems

 **fully working in less than 5 minutes!**